-- 7. The Corporate Secretary will ensure that the minutes of each Committee meeting are prepared and given in a timely fashion to each Committee member, to each other Director, and to the President.
-Each Committee Chair will review the draft minutes before they are circulated. - 8.
-A Committee may invite such Directors or, in consultation with the President, such employees of the Authority, as may be considered desirable to attend meetings and assist in the discussion and consideration of the business of the Committee. - 9.
+- 8. The Corporate Secretary will ensure that the minutes of each Committee meeting are prepared and given in a timely fashion to each Committee member, to each other Director, and to the President.
+Each Committee Chair will review the draft minutes before they are circulated. - 9.
+A Committee may invite such Directors or, in consultation with the President, such employees of the Authority, as may be considered desirable to attend meetings and assist in the discussion and consideration of the business of the Committee. - 10.
 Each Committee Chair will advise the President when the Committee wishes to use staff of the Authority as committee support.
-It will be the responsibility of the President, or the appropriate Vice President, to designate staff for Committee assistance.
-Committees may also engage outside advisors and subject matter experts.
-Committee Chairs should advise the Chair and Corporate Secretary, who will assist in determining the best manner for soliciting such outside advice, for example whether by single sourcing or holding a competitive public process. - 10.
+It will be the responsibility of the President, or the appropriate Vice President, to designate staff for committee assistance. - 11.
+A Committee member may participate in a Committee meeting by means of such telephonic, electronic or other communication facilities as permit all persons participating in the meeting to communicate adequately with each other.
+A member participating in such a meeting by any such means is deemed to be present at the meeting. - 12.
 A quorum for the transaction of business at a Committee meeting will be a majority of the members.
 Questions arising at a meeting will be determined by a majority of votes of the members present, and in case of an equality of votes the resolution will fail.
-Voting by proxy is not permitted. - 11.
-Each Committee will schedule an annual meeting with the President to review the relationship of the Committee and Management.
+Voting by proxy is not permitted. - 13.
+Each Committee will schedule an annual meeting with the President to review the relationship of the Committee and management.